chbeu/chbeu.github.io/content/home/featured.md

     tag: ""
   # Page order: descending (desc) or ascending (asc) date.
   order: desc
+  archive:
+    enable: true
+    text: See all publications
+    link: publications/

 design:
   # Choose a view for the listings: